S010MON/numerical-methods/notes/Visualisation.md

 ### Plot Management

-	figure		open a new figue
+	figure(n)		% open a new figue labled "Figure n"

+	close			% close current figure

-	close all	close all figures
+	close all		% close all figures

-	clf		clear a figure without closing
+	clf			% clear a figure without closing

+### Saving Plots

+	cd ~/directory/where/you/want/to/save

+	print -dpng 'Name.png'

 ### Subplot()

-	scatter
+	subplot(h, w, box)	% Divide into h x w no. of boxes and select a box subplot(1, 2, 1)	% Divides plot into 1 x 2 grid and accesses the first box scatter
 	bar
 	loglog